Invisibilia: We All Think We Know The People We Love. We're All Deluded

 Our research, however, suggests that this bit of common sense is at least somewhat mistaken.
 When we tested the impact of perspective-taking on accuracy in a series of 25 experiments we recently published, we found no evidence that actively considering another person's perspective systematically increased accuracy.

-If anything, perspective taking tended to decrease accuracy, including in the romantic couples study I described earlier.
+If anything, perspective-taking tended to decrease accuracy, including in the romantic couples study I described earlier.
 This experiment included another condition in which one member of each couple was asked to put themselves in their partner's shoes before predicting their partner's responses.
-This perspective taking actually decreased accuracy compared to the control group I already described, but it slightly increased the number of items these perspective-takers thought they had predicted correctly.
-Perspective taking may work some wonders for your social life, but understanding another person better does not seem to be one of those wonders.
+This perspective-taking actually decreased accuracy compared to the control group I already described, but it slightly increased the number of items these perspective-takers thought they had predicted correctly.
+Perspective-taking may work some wonders for your social life, but understanding another person better does not seem to be one of those wonders.

 Instead, accurate insight reliably comes only when you actually gain knowledge about what it is like to be another person.
 We refer to this as perspective-getting, as opposed to perspective-taking.
 The easiest way to get another's perspective is by simply asking them to describe what's actually going on in their minds in a context where they can report it both honestly and accurately.